What is a transparent proxy?

 By implementing a so-called SSL bump, a transparent proxy can intercept, log and view the traffic passed through by its users, even if the proxy uses HTTPS/SSL.

 In such a situation, when a proxy client connects to the proxy HTTPS, the proxy terminates the SSL connection, assesses the data, and it establishes a connection to the remote server using HTTPS/SSL.
-In the meanwhile, the client is unaware of the interception.
+In the meanwhile, the client is unaware of the transparent proxy interception.
 This is possible if the client and proxy have matching certificates that validate the interception.

-Such proxy implementations are common in companies where the IT policies state that all the Internet traffic has to be filtered and assessed for information leakage or other purposes.
+Such proxy implementations are common in companies where the IT policies state that all Internet traffic has to be filtered and assessed for information leakage or other purposes.